thirumurthis/Learnings/Azure_CICD_pipeline.md

   check [link](https://www.youtube.com/watch?v=VafY-qfpM8M)

   **Github/Gitlab**

-    use create **Azure Container Registry** (ACR) resource and create a Task; the task will access the git using the access token
+    Create **Azure Container Registry** (ACR) resource and create a Task; the task will access the git using the access token

-    if any changes are made to code and pushed, ACR task will create the build and contains the image registered
+    if any changes are made to code and pushed, ACR task will create the build: and contains the image registered

     **AKS** resource is created, along with service principle and RBAC to access the ACR resources